fuzzitdev/fuzzit/README.md

 #### Go Get

-Also, you can use the following command to download and compile (This usually takes some time so it's usually faster to either download a pre-compiled release or download the source and build locally):
+Also, you can use the following command to download and compile (This usually takes some time so, it's usually faster to either download a pre-compiled release or download the source and build locally):

 ```bash
 go get -v -u github.com/fuzzitdev/fuzzit/...